cloudfoundry-samples/wgrus/README.md

 The "akka" example has the Store communicating with a Remote Actor that processes ordering.
 The ordering actors register their IPs and ports with a shared Redis service for lookup.

-The Spring Integration example switches from the more brittle point-to-point communication to a pub/sub mechanism with RabbitMQ.
+The "spring-integration" example switches from the more brittle point-to-point communication to a pub/sub mechanism with RabbitMQ.
 The Inventory and Shipping apps are standalone Spring apps.

 See each example for deployment instructions.